 I introduced Chapter 1 last week.

-My post two weeks ago introduced the novel, including a spooky excerpt from Chapter 31.
+My post two weeks ago introduced the novel, including a spooky excerpt from Chapter 31 – featuring more suffering even more extreme than that of Sue Phu, as it happens.

 More news on, and excerpts from, Corona Crime in coming weeks.
 Watch this space, and sign up for updates.
 Comments welcome.